 - Bubble wrap, carrying and lifting heavy objects, moving furniture, and animal walks for proprioceptive input.

-- We do a lot of with self-regulation using programs like the Alert Program and Zones of Regulation, maximize online virtual games, trivia, videos.
+- We do a lot of with self-regulation, using programs like the Alert Program and Zones of Regulation, maximize online virtual games, trivia, videos.

-- Use supplies in the home consider “home care” types of modalities such as cooking, gardening, making homemade play dough, art and craft projects.
+- Use supplies in the home.
+Consider “home care” types of modalities such as cooking, gardening, making homemade play dough, art and craft projects.

-- See what games or toys the student has, board games can be wonderful, using sports equipment such as child bowling sets, marbles, hula hoops, and ball based games.
+- See what games or toys the student has.
+Board games can be wonderful, using sports equipment such as child bowling sets, marbles, hula hoops, and ball based games.

-Best Tech Equipment for OT Telethealth
+Best Tech Equipment for OT Telehealth

 Is there any special tech equipment that can help make sessions easier?

-- If your internet connection isn’t great, use an ethernet cable to attach directly to the modem for improved internet connection speed & reliability when using various meeting platforms & programs.
+- If your internet connection isn’t great, use an ethernet cable to attach directly to the modem for improved internet connection speed & reliability, when using various meeting platforms & programs.

 - Separate webcams (moveable, multi direction for practitioner/student) are a huge help and there are a variety of stand devices you can use with them.